Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Curvers

-\paragraph{Canonical placements and solution preservation.} The variable pieces are the yellow and blue pieces.
-We define the canonical placements to be placements where the pieces have the edge-edge contacts as in Figure~\ref{fig:gramophone-precise} and the turquoise piece is enclosed by the left gray and blue pieces and the orange piece.
+The variable pieces are the yellow and blue pieces.
+We define the canonical placements to be placements where the pieces have the edge-edge contacts as in \Cref{fig:gramophone-precise} and the turquoise piece is enclosed by the left gray and blue pieces and the orange piece.
 If the green piece is present, it should have edge-edge contacts with the container boundary as shown.

-\begin{proof}[Proof of Lemma~\ref{lem:consistency} for the gramophone] Suppose that in all canonical placements of the previously introduced pieces $\p_{i-1}$, variables are encoded consistently and in a way that satisfies the respective addition and inversion inequalities.
-In a canonical placement of the pieces in the gramophone, the vertical distance between the two yellow pieces is always the same, and hence they encode the value of the variable $x$ consistently by construction.
-The same holds for the blue pieces.
-Hence, the pieces $\p_i$ also encode variables consistently.

-We need to verify that in any canonical placement, the respective inequality, $x\cdot y\leq 1$ or $x\cdot y\geq 1$, is satisfied.
-We consider the case $x\cdot y\leq 1$, since the other is analogous.
-In the general case, the corner $c$ is below the curved part (of the boundary of container or the green piece).
-We can then slide the blue pieces to the right such that the pink piece goes up until $c$ hits the curve, and this will only make the product $x\cdot y$ larger.
-The situation where this contact is made is exactly when $x\cdot y=1$ by construction of the curve.
-Therefore, we initially had the situation $x\cdot y\leq 1$. \end{proof}

-\begin{proof}[Proof of Lemma~\ref{lem:preservation} for the gramophone] Suppose that for a given solution to the \etrinv formula $\Phi$, there exists a canonical placement of the previously introduced pieces $\p_{i-1}$ that encodes that solution.
+\begin{proof}[Proof of Lemma \ref{lem:preservation} for the gramophone] Suppose that for a given solution to the \etrinv formula $\Phi$, there exists a canonical placement of the previously introduced pieces $\p_{i-1}$ that encodes that solution.
 The placement of the left yellow, gray, and blue piece is then fixed.
 It is now clear from the construction that the remaining pieces can be placed, since the inequality of the gramophone is satisfied by the solution to $\Phi$. \end{proof}